mvolkmann/blog/src/alpine.md

 ### x-init

-The `x-init` attribute executes given JavaScript code when this element is initialized.
+The `x-init` directive executes given JavaScript code when this element is initialized.
 For example: